schollz/zxcvbn/docs/builder/content/blurbs/abstract.md

 `;install https://github.com/schollz/zxcvbn`

 After installing, you will need to restart your norns.

+When you first start *zxvcbn* you will see `loading...` and it might take a few minutes.
+Just wait.
+After that you may see a message to restart your norns, again.
+Do another restart and then restart the script.

-Then start the script and you'll be asked to install required libraries.
+Finally, on the next restart you'll be asked to install required libraries.
 These take up about 150 MB of disk space.
 Press K3 to accept and install - installation may take up to 5 minutes.

+After that all is good!
+Use *ctrl* + *p* to play a track and *ctrl* + *0-9* to select a track.
+The first time you start you will see a demo song (which you can load back up through the `PSET` menu).
+Read further to learn other invocations.

 ## Bugs